U.S. flag

 Counterintelligence Briefings

-The Department of State requires specific Counterintelligence briefings prior to approving official government travel to some countries.
+The Department of State requires specific counterintelligence briefings prior to the approval of official government travel to some countries.

-Applicable DOC travelers will be notified of this requirement via their eCountry Clearance response message directing them to contact Diplomatic Security's Counterintelligence division (DOS/DS/CI) to receive this briefing.
-DOC is able to provide the counterintelligence briefings directly to Department travelers so please contact your bureau’s Field Servicing Security Office to ensure compliance with this requirement.
+Applicable U.S. Department of Commerce travelers will be notified of this briefing requirement via their eCountry Clearance response message directing them to contact Diplomatic Security's Counterintelligence division.
+The Department is able to provide the counterintelligence briefings directly to its travelers.
+Contact your bureau’s Field Security Office to ensure compliance with this requirement.

 Resources